WallCaster/WallCaster/doc/architecture-report.md

 ### Language

-- TypeScript (Backend, Frontend client and Frontend Admin)
+- TypeScript (Backend, Frontend client and Frontend Admin) : We chose to work with NodeJS so TypeScript was mandatory.
-- Python (Filters)
+- Python (Filters) : Python was obvious choice for this tack, beacause the major part of filters with artificial intelligence are written in Python.

 ### Framework

 #### Backend

-- NodeJS
+- NodeJS : It is a standart for backend project, there is a lot of documentation and libraries available.
+Also, we all knew before starting the project.
-- Flask (Python) for the Rest API
+- Flask (Python) for the Rest API : It is a micro-framework for Python, it is very simple to use and create a Rest API with it.
+Furthermore, it is very light and fast.

 #### Frontend